rdebusscher/Project_FF/jwt/payara/readme.md

     private String name;
 ````

-or you can have access to any aspect of the token by acessing the `JsonWebToken`.
+or you can have access to any aspect of the token by accessing the `JsonWebToken`.

 ````
     @Inject